naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_wsdm22/attet_wsdm22/README.md

 @inproceedings{attet_wsdm22,
-title = {A Neighborhood-Attention Fine-grained Entity Typing for Knowledge Graph Completion}, author = {Zhuo, Jianhuan and Zhu, Qiannan and Yue, Yinliang and Zhao, Yuhong and Han, Weisi}, booktitle = {Proceedings of the 15th International Conference on Web Search and Data Mining (WSDM)}, pages = {1525--1533}, year = {2022}
+title = {A Neighborhood-Attention Fine-grained Entity Typing for Knowledge Graph Completion}, author = {Zhuo, Jianhuan and Zhu, Qiannan and Yue, Yinliang and Zhao, Yuhong and Han, Weisi}, booktitle = {Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining (WSDM)}, pages = {1525--1533}, year = {2022}
 }